hmalik123/KanaLearning/README.md

 - Progress Tracking: Implement a system to track the user's progress in learning the characters

-- Audio Pronunciation: Add audio support to hear how each character is pronounced

 - Dark Mode: Add a toggle for dark mode for a better user experience in low-light environments

 - Add an option to reveal answer for each character